teambit/docs/docs/getting-started/02-quick-start.md

 });
 ```

 Our tests will run whenever we [tag](TODO) the relevant component.
-If a test fails, the tagging action we be aborted.
+If a test fails, the tagging action will be aborted.
 We can also run the tests manually:

 ```bash